 Denver Motorcycle Accident Attorneys

-If you or someone you love was involved in a motorcycle accident in the Denver Metro Area or anywhere in Colorado, it is in your best interests to find a good motorcycle accident lawyer.
+If you or someone you love was involved in a motorcycle accident in the Denver Metro Area or anywhere in Colorado, it is in your best interest to find a good motorcycle accident lawyer.
 You may think that your crash was fairly straightforward, but the truth is that motorcyclists get blamed for things they didn’t do all the time.
 There is still a bit of a stigma against motorcycle riders, the result of which is that they are more likely to be deemed “at fault” in an accident, even if they were actually the victims.

 At Larson Larimer Schneider, P.C., we have extensive experience in this unique field.
 We have been helping motorcycle riders and their passengers protect themselves and maximize their recoveries since 2004, and we would love to help you get your life back, too.
 Put over 100 years of combined legal experience on your side!

-Why You Need to Act Quickly
+It Is Important to Act Quickly

 After the accident, it is important that you refrain from speaking to any adjusters from the other person’s insurance company, as they may utilize a variety of tactics to dispute or deny your claim.
-Even your insurance company may end up working against you.
+Even your own insurance company may end up working against you.
 Even though a lot of motorcycle accidents happen because auto and truck drivers weren’t paying attention to the motorcyclists around them, insurance companies often blame the rider.
 They may try to say the rider was speeding, not wearing a helmet (even though that’s legal in Colorado!), could have swerved or changed lanes to avoid the accident, etc.

 When we can get our hands on evidence early in the process—or even see it as it is being gathered—we have a much better chance of helping you get the compensation you need.
 We know that our job goes above and beyond representing you in court or negotiating with your insurance company.
 A motorcycle accident can change your life, and not in a good way.
 That’s why we make it our goal to help you thrive once again.
-We want to see you living life to the fullest, even after your accident.
-Our Denver motorcycle accident lawyers will do everything they can to preserve evidence in your case, fight for your rights, and get you everything you need so that you’re taken care of after your motorcycle accident.
+We want to see you living life to the fullest after your accident.
+Our Denver motorcycle accident attorneys will do everything they can to preserve evidence in your case, fight for your rights, and get you everything you need so that you’re taken care of after your motorcycle accident.

 Common Causes of Motorcycle Accidents